Welcome to the Official Chris Barber - Archive

 Introduction

-See further information on Chris Barber’s Canadian Connections here.
+See further information on Challenges for a Trombonist here.

 Banjo‘s, Tea Chests, Thimbles & Washboards The Great UK Skiffle Boom!